MAXIMUS499/web-developer-bootcamp/Section 25 - YelpCamp Basics/readme.md

 #4) Style the campground page
 * Add a better header/title
 * use a jumbotron in bootstrap
 * add a grid of small images
 * Make campgrounds display in a grid

+#5) Style the Navbar and Form
+* Add a navbar to all templates
+* Style the new campground form